Languages of Morocco: French

 Within Morocco, French, one of the country's two prestige languages, is often used for business, diplomacy, and government; and serves as a lingua franca.
-Aleya Rouchdy, author of Language Contact and Language Conflict in Arabic, said that "For all practical purposes, French is used as a second language."
+Aleya Rouchdy, editor of Language Contact and Language Conflict in Arabic, said that "For all practical purposes, French is used as a second language."
+Some Generation Z protest groups have called for French to be replaced by English as the official second language of Morocco.

 Different figures of French speakers in Morocco are given.
-According to the OIF, 33% of Moroccans speak French, among them 13.5% fully francophone and thus bilingual with one of the other Moroccan languages, and 19.5% partially francophone.
-According to the 2004 census, nearly 69% of literate people can read and write French.
+According to the OIF, 36% of Moroccans speak French overall, while 47% of students have French as their medium of instruction at schools.
+According to the 2014 census, about 66% of literate people can read and write French, that is, 66% of 68% = 45%.
+Other sources put the number of total French speakers at 64% as of 2014.

-It is also the mother language of some Moroccans, regrouped mainly in the western side of the country (Casablanca and Rabat mainly, but also many other cities).

 Spanish

 In a survey from 2005 by the CIDOB (Barcelona Centre for International Affairs), 21.9% of respondents from Morocco claimed to speak Spanish, with higher percentages in the northern regions.
+By 2017, that figure had declined to about 4.5% of the population.

-The use of Spanish in northern Morocco and Western Sahara derives largely from the fact that Spain had previously occupied those areas and incorporated Spanish Sahara as a province.
-In these regions Spanish television is often watched and there are interactions in Spanish on a daily basis.
+Spanish was used in northern Morocco and Western Sahara due to Spanish occupation of those areas and the incorporation of Spanish Sahara as a province.
 After Morocco declared independence in 1956, French and Arabic became the main languages of administration and education, causing the role of Spanish to decline.
+In northern Morocco, transmission of Spanish television is often available and there are interactions in Spanish on a daily basis in areas bordering the Spanish cities of Ceuta and Melilla.

 Today, Spanish is still offered as one of the foreign languages in the educational system but has fallen well behind French and English.
-According to the Cervantes Institute, there were 11,409 students learning Spanish in Morocco in 2017, a large decline from about 50,000 in 2005.
-Demand for Spanish and overall competency in the language has fallen overall since the start of the 21st century.
+According to the Cervantes Institute, there were 11,409 students learning Spanish in Morocco in 2016, a large decline from about 50,000 in 2005.
+Demand for Spanish and overall competency in the language has fallen since the start of the 21st century.

+Judeo-Spanish

+After the expulsion of the Jews from Spain in 1492, thousands of Sephardic Jews took refuge in Morocco.
+The Jews of Portugal were similarly expelled in 1496.
+They spoke Old Spanish, Portuguese, Judeo-Catalan, Judeo-Aragonese and other Romance languages.
+Mixing in Morocco and influenced by local Arabic, their language became Haketia (with an offshoot in Oran, now part of Algeria).
+Unlike other Judeo-Spanish dialects, Haketia did not develop a literature and, during colonization, North African Sephardim adopted Spanish and French.
+Emigration to Spain, Iberoamerica, and Israel has significantly reduced the number of speakers of Haketia.